SQUID: Faster Analytics via Sampled Quantile Estimation: Evaluation

 \subsection{\sys\ Evaluation}

 We start by comparing \sys and \qMAX~\cite{qMax} that work in amortized constant time and to library data structures such as heap and skip-list with logarithmic complexity.

 \looseness=-1 We evaluate all algorithms using a sequence of 150M random integers, where each algorithm needs to find the $q$ largest of these algorithms for values in $q=10^4,10^5,10^6,10^7$.
 The results, depicted in Figure~\ref{fig:eval}, show that \sys is up to 62\% faster than the best alternative.
 In general, a large $\gamma$ value yields more speedup at the expense of more space, but these are diminishing returns. $\gamma =1$ is double the space, but $\gamma =0.25$ is only a 25\% increase in space.
 Observe that \sys is consistently faster for large $q$ values and similar in performance to \qMAX{} for small $q$ values.
-To explain this, note that complexity of finding quantile in does not depend on $q$ while in\qMAX it is $O(q)$.
-In appendix~\ref{app:performance_vs_q}, we also evaluate how the value of $z$ affects the performance and show that the speedup is greater for large $q$ values.
+To explain this, note that the complexity of finding quantiles does not depend on $q$, while in~\qMAX the complexity is $O(q)$. \ifarXiv In appendix~\ref{app:performance_vs_q}, \else In the full version of the paper, \fi we also evaluate how $z$ affects the performance and show that the speedup is greater for large $q$ values.
 Table~\ref{tab:temps} summarizes the minimal and maximal speedup when varying $\gamma$ for different q values.
 As shown, \sys is 1.142-6.666 times faster than \qMAX.
+Our experiments also indicate that while SQUID without AVX is $6\%-15\%$ slower than with it, it is still markedly (up to 6.4x) faster than q-MAX, i.e., the majority of the improvement comes from the algorithmic advances.

 \iftrue

 \else {

 } \fi